-Load your dough using one of the two methods listed above and turn the oven down to 450°F (232°C).
-Bake your loaves for 20 minutes with steam.
+Load your dough using one of the two methods listed above and bake your loaves for 20 minutes with steam.
 Then, remove the steaming pans from inside the oven (or remove the lid to your combo cooker) and bake for an additional 30-35 minutes, or until done.

 Once fully baked, cool your loaves on a cooling rack for 1-2 hours.

 All-in-all I'd say this experiment met my hypothesis: malting my own wheat added flavor and ample crust color.
 The flavor of the malt didn't spring forward in an intense way, but a slight nuttiness was there at the end of each bite.
 Further tests (this is the observation → iteration part of experiments!) will include higher percentages of malted wheat and also an attempt at roasting the sprouted wheat at a higher temperature.
 My hope is that higher temperatures will encourage more caramelization in the sprouted grain and bring forward more flavor.

 The crust on these loaves turned out wonderful.
 The high heat from the oven caused them to pop up dramatically and open up just right at the scores.
 That area between crust ridges grew deep and wide, seemingly containing all the colors one wishes to see in a bake.